 The Hawk Hill 2 isn't a featherweight, but it weighs in at a respectable 31.8 pounds.
 The reasonably light weight coupled with its shorter wheelbase, 1,167mm on our size large test model, and shorter reach, 452mm, combine to make this a relatively quick turning ride.
 It handled sharp turns and low-speed technical sections of trail with ease, yet it still felt comfortable at higher speeds until the going got especially rough.
 A slacker, but not super slack, head tube angle of 67.3 degrees helped to keep things moving along as the pitch of the trail steepened or when obstacles came into play.
 The addition of a dropper seat post helped get the saddle down and out of the way, and though we aren't all that familiar with the TranzX dropper that came on the Hawk Hill 2 it worked reliably during testing, although it could get a little finicky if adjusting saddle height carelessly.

-If high speed and straight line fun are your thing, check out the Kona Process 134 SE which we found to crave speed with its much longer reach and wheelbase.
+For the same price, the Giant Trance 3 has a beefier build that is capable of riding downhill more aggressively.
 If you really want to get rowdy on the descents, you'll want to spend a little more coin and take a look at our Editor's Choice Award winner, the YT Jeffsy AL Base or the Top Pick Polygon Siskiu T8 with beefier suspension, tires, and slacker geometry numbers.